 Yes, many of our Accounts can be held in joint names, as well as individually.

-There is a flat fee of £10 per month to maintain an Account for the full range of Current Account services.
+There is a flat fee of £10 per month for maintaining the Account and for the full range of Current Account services.

-Other charges are transaction-specific; please refer to the Tariff sheet.
+Other charges are transaction-specific; please refer to the Fee Information document.

-Interest will not be paid on Current Account balances however we offer competitive rates on your Savings and Notice Accounts.
+Interest will not be paid on Current Account balances however we offer competitive rates on your Notice Deposit Account.
 Please refer to the latest Interest Rate sheet.

-Yes, funds can be transferred in GBP (£), USD ($) and EUR (€) to any Account in the same designated currency anywhere in the world through our Online Banking service or via telephone payment.
+Yes, money can be sent outside the UK in USD ($), GBP (£) and EUR (€) to any Account in the same designated currency anywhere in the world through our Online Banking service or via telephone payment.

 Your statements will be sent by post to your correspondence address unless you have requested otherwise.